growingupfirst/YOLOv-Interface-Streamlit/README.md

 - Supports both images and videos.
 - Supports both CPU and GPU inference.
 - Supports the **latest** YOLO models (v10 n/s/m/l/x)
+- **NEW!** Now you can manually adjust splice height and width.
+- **NEW!** When using Sahi you can adjust how many images to skip.
+If it's 0, then all the images will be used by the model.
+If it's other than 0, then the script will try save the prediction of the previous image and output the result. (**Important** It may not still work correctly)
+- **NEW!** YOLOv10n added to the repo

 ## How to run
 After cloning the repo: